mechmotum/mechmotum.github.io/content/pages/jobs/intention-detection-balance-assist.rst

 degrading its safety enhancement.
 Possible methods are developing rider intention detection or applying model-matching control.
 This method would be tested on human subjects to gage their subjective feeling of the handling of the vehicle in typical bicycle maneuvers.
+This position will have the opportunity to spend some time at Bosch eBike Systems in Reutlingen, Germany.

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/balance-assist-bicycle-400x400.jpg
    :width: 400px